lukew3/ghlog/README.md

 * `ghlog config -t <personal-access-token>` - Sets the personal access token to the token provided.
   * Instructions for creating a token can be found [here](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token)
 * `ghlog config -r <new-repo-name>` - Creates a new ghlogbook repository with the passed name.
 Sets as repo to write logs to.
 * `ghlog config -e` - Encrypts your logs from now on.
-Encryption key stored locally in .config/ghlog/config.ini file.
+Encryption key is stored locally in .config/ghlog/config.ini file.
   * Repository is automatically set to private but encrypting logs can ease fears of account break-ins or internal snooping
   * Entries will not be readable via Github web interface.
   * Running this after an encryption key has already been set will ask if you want to overwrite old key with new key.
-### fetch
+* `ghlog config -d` - Removes encryption.
+Currently encrypted logs will be decrypted and key will be removed from local storage.
+Logs will no longer be encrypted when added.
 * `ghlog fetch <date>` - Fetches log entries from the specified date, month, or year.
 Date must be written in yyyy/mm/dd format
   * Can also pass a month in the format yyyy/mm or year in the format yyyy
 ### make-readme
 * `ghlog make-readme` - Makes a readme file out of submitted logs.
 Aiming to make this automatic possibly with github actions in a later update
 * `ghlog make-readme -l` - Makes a readme file out of submitted logs and saves locally instead of on Github.
-If logs were encrypted.
-They will be stored as an unencrypted README in your current directory.
+If logs were encrypted, they will be stored as an unencrypted README in your current directory.
 ### --help page
 * `ghlog --help` - Shows the following help text:
 ```